helplessJ/docker_fishtank/README.md

 **To do**

-Figurate out how to make a name for the docker image...
+Push docker image to a registry like dockerhub...

     REPOSITORY                     TAG       IMAGE ID       CREATED         SIZE
     <none>                         <none>    eae33f2473c6   5 seconds ago   176MB